alfred1029/Solitaire/README.md

 - iostream
   for standard input and output
 - vector
-  store element for example storing the deck, columns etc.
+  to store element for example storing the deck, columns etc.
 - map
-  store element for example mapping leaderboard name with score and mapping the struct Card with its location
+  to store element for example mapping leaderboard name with score and mapping the struct Card with its location
 - string
 - ncurses.h
-  gui
+  for gui
 - menu.h
-  gui
+  for gui
 - random
-  initializing random deck and choosing random winnable deck from data base
+  for initializing random deck and choosing random winnable deck from data base
 - algorithm
   mainly using for sorting vector such as the score of leaderboard
 - sstream
-  performing extraction mainly using isstringstream to splitting text from files
+  for performing extraction mainly using isstringstream to splitting text from files
 - fstream
   for file input and output in initializing winnable deck, saveLoad, leaderboard
 - locale.h